 Manage more conversations

-You can see how many conversations your team participated in:
+You can see how many conversations your team replied to:

 Note: This includes any conversation where a teammate has sent at least one reply in the period you’ve selected.
 It doesn't count each reply as a conversation participated in.